 2 Ways to Get Rid of Police Spouse Resentment

 As a police spouse, we are alone a lot more and take on more household responsibilities solo than average wives.
 Police wife resentment is common due to the realities of our unique roles.
-See two practical ways to address police wife and girlfriend resentment below, but also check out my new heelsandholster: a police wife devotional book.
+See two practical ways to address police wife and girlfriend resentment below, but also check out my new police wife course and heelsandholster: a police wife devotional book.

 Place yourself in your police spouses’ shoes- part one